 - Course taught by leading international experts in policy analysis

 - Diverse class with students from all over the world

-- Meetings with local government officials, researchers, and NGO representatives--to discuss the policy making process.
+- Meetings with student clients to discuss projects as well as with local government officials, researchers, and NGO representatives to discuss the real-world applicability of course subjects.